Zasada94/Zasada94/README.md

 ## Hi there 👋 I am Paweł Zasada
-### Junior Frontend Developer currently working as JavaScript developer in Post Sticker Company.
+### Junior Frontend Developer currently looking for a new job.

 I am a Frontend Developer and graduated Enginneer.
 I have finished **Civil Engineering studies in Warsaw Politechnics** with a title of Master of Science as well as Computer Science Diploma in **Frontend Development with React** on Kozminsky University.